Skip to content

 // { "title": "Forbidden", "detail": "IP address not permitted" }

-Invalid IP literals, invalid CIDR prefixes, and calls with neither an allow nor deny list throw at construction time — bugs that would otherwise hide until production traffic hits.
+Invalid IP literals, invalid CIDR prefixes, and calls with neither an allow nor deny list throw at construction time, catching bugs that would otherwise hide until production traffic hits.
 By default the helper fails closed because Web-standard requests do not expose the peer address.
-Supply resolveIp if your adapter exposes connection metadata or if you sit behind a CDN that sends the real client through a custom header (cf-connecting-ip, true-client-ip, …).
+Supply resolveIp if your adapter exposes connection metadata or if you sit behind a CDN that sends the real client through a custom header such as cf-connecting-ip or true-client-ip.

 4. internal: true + app.inject()